robfletcher/grails-scaffolding/readme.md

 ## Bugs

- * Icon in message box is misplaced
+ * Bullets in message & error boxes should be better aligned vertically

 ## Browser issues